OfficeDev/VBA-content/README.md

 For information about how to contribute to the VBA documentation, see [Contributing.md](CONTRIBUTING.md).

 ## Download the VBA references
 In addition to the online reference content for VBA, we also have offline copies for some of the products.
 Note that these offline CHMs represent a snapshot of the content as of 11/06/2015; for the latest updates, always view the content on GitHub or MSDN.
-You can also use the [Export feature] (https://msdn.microsoft.com/en-us/library/export/help/) on MSDN to create your own offline documentation.

 The VBA references available include: